 Group Thinking: New Foundations (2019-2024)

 I’m delighted to announce the start of a new 5 year project at Leeds, once more funded by the European Research Council.
 The project is Group thinking: new foundations (GROUNDS).
 This project will build on the research carried out in the earlier Nature of Representation project.
+A lengthy extract from the scientific proposal is available.
 A taster follows:

 The beliefs, desires and actions of groups are central to our lives.
 Small teams struggle to reach collective decisions that will further their joint goals in light of shared beliefs.
 Corporations declare allegiance to core values and are criticized when they act in ways that subvert those values.
 Political commentators deprecate false beliefs of the public-at-large, or insist that politicians conform to the “the will of the people”.
 Part of the ordinary conception of the world we live in thus involves ‘group entities’ (the people, the public, corporations, or teams) having beliefs and desires which influence their behavior.